-- How can corridor programming and improvements be funded or financed?
+- How can/should corridor improvements be funded and financed?

-The Boise National Study Visit was held February 15-17th, 2016.
+The Nashville National Study Visit was held January 13-15, 2016.
 View final presentation.
 Read about the National Study Visits for other Demonstration Corridors.

 In the News

-Read the full Vista Ave case study featured in the Healthy Corridors Report.
+Read the full Charlotte Avenue case study featured in the Healthy Corridors Report.